-A directed study of the principles of the literalgrammatical-historical (L-G-H) system of biblical interpretation, with guided practice in using those principles in interpreting representative passages.
+A directed study of the principles of the literal-grammatical-historical (L-G-H) system of biblical interpretation, with guided practice in using those principles in interpreting representative passages.
+This course is required prior to enrollment in Systematic Theology (TH-) and Bible Exposition (BI-) courses.